wasm-signatures/design/README.md

 **Parts and delimiters:**

 A module is split into one or more parts (one or more consecutive sections).
-Each part is followd by a delimiter: a section containing a 16 byte random string.
+Each part is followd by a delimiter.
+A delimiter is a custom section named `signature_delimiter`, containing a 16 byte random string.

 | sections                                       |
 | ---------------------------------------------- |